Deceptive Practices Protection in Oman

 What should you NOT do?

-• Do not delete digital evidence — screenshots of false ads, messages, and online listings are valuable proof.
+• Do not delete digital evidence — screenshots of false ads, messages, and online listings are valuable proof for the CPA.

 • Do not accept partial compensation without understanding your full rights — you may be entitled to a complete refund.

-• Do not buy from unregistered or unlicensed sellers — you have less legal recourse.
+• Do not buy from unregistered sellers without a commercial registration — you will have limited legal recourse if something goes wrong.

 You came here to know your rights — help someone else know theirs.